Can Robson prove worth at Aberdeen in nine games?

 Provided Aberdeen finish in the top six, further clashes with Celtic, Rangers, Hearts and, likely, Hibernian will also prove fertile ground for testing Robson's credentials.

-If, at the end of that, Aberdeen are looking at third spot and guaranteed group stage European football next season, then Robson's case truly does become compelling.
+If, at the end of that, the Dons are looking at third spot and guaranteed group stage European football next season, then Robson's case truly does become compelling.

 But finishing fourth, or even fifth - given that is likely to earn a place in the Europa Conference League qualifiers - would represent a job well done.